cmuparlay/parlaylib/algorithms/primitives.md

 void stable_integer_sort_inplace(Range&& in, Key&& key)
 ```

 **integer_sort** works just like sort, except that it is specialized to sort integer keys, and is significantly faster than ordinary sort.
-It can be used to sort ranges of integers, or ranges of arbitrary types if a unary operator is provided that can produce an integer key for any given element. **stable_integer_sort** and **stable_integer_sort_inplace** are guaranteed to maintain the relative order between elements with equal keys.
+It can be used to sort ranges of integers, or ranges of arbitrary types if a unary operator is provided that can produce an integer key for any given element. **integer_sort** returns a new range containing copies of the elements from the input range, so the elements of the range must be copyable. **integer_sort_inplace** sorts the given range in place by swapping elements rather than producing any copies, so it may be used with uncopyable types provided that the elements of the range are swappable. **stable_integer_sort** and **stable_integer_sort_inplace** are guaranteed to maintain the relative order between elements with equal keys.

+Note that the inplace functions may still allocate additional temporary memory.
+They are not guaranteed to use no memory.

 ### Group by